wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 30 That, in his old age, and when he was well stricken in years, he might remember with joy the strength of his youth, and smile upon the spot, where fleet to fleet, he triumphed . over the enemies of freedom ;
 31 And where his children's children might point, and say, It was there the guardian angel of Columbia permitted our father to humble the pride of Britain.

 CHAP.
-XLVIT.
+XLVII.
 Battle of Plattsburgh--defeat of Sir George Prevost,

 NOW while Macdonough was capturing the royal fleet of Britain, upon the lake, the gallant Macomb scattered destruction amidst the army of Prevost.
 2 And the battle raged with great violence, and the men of Britain strove hard to pass over the river called Saranac ; 3 But the men of war of Columbia, who were upon the opposite side of the water, opposed them, and slew them with great slaughter.
 4 And the brave Grosvenor, and Hamilton, and Riley, and the gallant Cronk, drove them back fiom crossing the bridges.
 5 Likewise, many were slain in the river, so that the waters of the Saranac were dyed with the blood of  the servants of the king.